C. F. Martin & Company: 20th century

-The Great Depression

 The Great Depression in 1929 drastically affected Martin's sales.
 The company came up with two innovations to help regain business.

-14 fret orchestra model

 One of these was the 14-fret neck, which allowed easier access to higher notes.
 Most guitars of the day, with the exception of Gibson's L-5 archtop jazz guitars, had necks joined at the 12th fret, half the scale length of the string.
 Martin intended it to appeal to plectrum banjo players interested in switching to guitar for increased work opportunities.
 This was in response to specific requests from tenor players including Al Esposito, the manager of the Carl Fischer store in New York City.
 The "Carl Fischer Model" tenors were soon renamed 0-18T.
 Martin altered the shape of its 0-size guitar body to accommodate 14 frets, the first time Martin changed one of their original body shapes to accommodate a longer neck with more frets clear of the body.

-It was also during this time that Perry Bechtel, a well-known banjo player and guitar teacher from Cable Piano in Atlanta, requested that Martin build a guitar with a 15-fret neck-to-body join.
+During this time, Perry Bechtel, a well-known banjo player and guitar teacher from Cable Piano in Atlanta, requested that Martin build a guitar with a 15-fret neck-to-body join.
 In keeping with Bechtel's request, Martin modified the shape of their 12-fret 000-size instrument, lowering the waist and giving the upper bout more acute curves to cause the neck joint to fall at the 14th fret rather than the 12th.
 Fourteen-fret guitars were designed to play with a pick and replace banjos in jazz orchestras.
 Thus Martin named its first 14-fret, 000-shape guitar the Orchestra Model (OM).
 Martin applied this term to all 14-fret instruments in its catalogs by the mid- to late-1930s.

 Original Martin OMs from approximately 1929 to 1931 are extremely rare and sell for high prices.
 Many guitarists believe that the OM—a combination of Martin's modified 14-fret 000 body shape, long scale (25.4") neck, solid headstock, 1-3/4" nut width, 4-1/8" maximum depth at the endwedge, and 2-3/8" string spread at the bridge—offers the most versatile combination of features available in a steel-string acoustic guitar.
 Many contemporary guitar makers (including many small shops and hand-builders) design instruments on the OM pattern.

 The change in body shape and longer neck became so popular that Martin made the 14-fret neck standard on almost all of its guitars and the rest of the guitar industry soon followed.
 Classical guitars, which were evolving on their own track largely among European builders, retained the 12-fret neck design.